-Testing according to the required thresholds also implies correct settings, maintenance and calibration of equipment, careful handling and preservation of reagents and all measures to prevent contamination between samples, e.g. separation of positive controls from test samples.
-Quality control standards must be applied to avoid administrative and other errors, especially concerning labelling and documentation.
+Testing according to the required thresholds implies correct settings, maintenance and calibration of equipment, careful preservation and handling of reagents and all measures to prevent contamination between samples, e.g. separation of positive controls from test samples.
+Quality control standards must be applied to avoid administrative and other errors, especially concerning labelling of samples and documentation.

-A suspected occurrence, as referred to in Article 4(2) of Directive 98/57/EC implies a positive result in diagnostic or screening tests performed on a sample as specified in flow charts below.
+A suspected occurrence, as referred to in Article 6 of the Ordinance on conducting systematic surveys and on taking measures to prevent the spread of and to control potato brown rot caused by Ralstonia solanacearum (Smith) Yabuuchi et al. (hereinafter: the Ordinance), implies a positive result in diagnostic or screening tests performed on a sample as specified in flow charts below.
 A positive first screening test (IF test, PCR/FISH, selective isolation) must be confirmed by a second screening test based on a different biological principle.

 If the first screening test is positive, then contamination with R. solanacearum is suspected and a second screening test must be done.
-If the second screening test is positive, than the suspicion is confirmed (suspected occurrence) and the testing according to the scheme must be continued.
+If the second screening test is positive, than the suspicion is confirmed and the testing according to the scheme must be continued.
 If the second screening test is negative, then the sample is considered not contaminated with R. solanacearum.

-Confirmed presence as referred to in Article 5(1) in Directive 98/57/EC implies the isolation and identification of a pure culture of R. solanacearum with confirmation of pathogenicity.
+Confirmed presence as referred to in Article 9 of the Ordinance, implies the isolation and identification of a pure culture of R. solanacearum with confirmation of pathogenicity.